AkashGandhi095/Safety_Android_Project/README.md

 # Safety_Android_Project
 Women Safety Android Application Project

-Women Safety Android Application Project Safety Android Application is a women safety android app which helps them in an emergency situation.
+Safety Android Application is a women safety android app which helps them in an emergency situation.

 Features: